 Admissions teams recognize some students face more obstacles than others.
 They are moving toward using a holistic review when evaluating medical school hopefuls as a way to make sure they aren’t discounting qualified applicants.
 This means someone who has a slight numbers disadvantage could end up being more competitive if it becomes clear they faced more challenges.

-Bob Ryan, Dean of Admission for SGU, says it matters whether you were working or participating in some sort of extra-curricular activity as well.
+Bob Ryan, St. George's University's dean of admissions, says it matters whether you were working or participating in some sort of extra-curricular activity as well.
 “If you’ve demonstrated a passion, that, to us, shows you’re able to focus on something and do it well,” he explains.

 Medical school applicants who struggled with grades during college also have options to improve their odds of getting accepted.
 It would be wise to seize these opportunities.
 “Students without great GPAs should take a postbaccalaureate program to bolster their GPA and prove to admissions committees that they can do med school-level work,” Dr. Tullius advises.